Dr Giedre Jokubauskaite

 Baltic-American Partnership Fund (Soros Foundation), ‘NGO legal framework in Lithuania: issues and roadmap for improvement’ (2006-2008) – research grant, 80 000 USD

-I would be happy to supervise PhD researchers in any area of public international law, and global governance more generally.
-I would be particularly interested in those projects that explore the theoretical underpinnings of international and/or transnational law; the emergence of global governance and/or corresponding local resistance strategies; legal strategies of resistance against development and moderinisation; the negotiation, regulation and implementation of international agreements (especially investor-state contracts); and also any other topics that engage with relationship between environment, development and investment from a legal perspective.
+I would be interested in the doctoral research projects that explore the theoretical underpinnings of international and/or transnational law; local resistance strategies to global governance; legal strategies of resistance against development and moderinisation; the negotiation, regulation and implementation of international agreements (especially investor-state contracts); climate finance (including 'blue' finance) and also other topics that engage with relationship between environment, development and foreign investment from a legal perspective.
 At the moment my capacity to accept new PhD proposals is very limited, but I'd be eager to engage with you and in some instances might be able to give some feedback on the promising research ideas.